 Jurisdiction over the different types of stormwater infrastructure and natural assets is shared:

-Homeowners own the pipe called the sewer lateral that connects from main sewer pipe at the property line to the home, and responsible for lot grading around the property
+Homeowners own the pipe called the sewer lateral that connects from main sewer pipe at the property line to the home, and are responsible for lot grading around the property

-Sanitary sewer mains may become submerged during overland flooding events, which can cause backups (surcharging) of the mainline system.
+Sanitary sewer mains may become submerged during overland flooding events, which can cause backups of the mainline system.

-We maintain the various infrastructure that helps direct runoff water underground (storm sewer pipes) and above ground (roadways, catch basins, ditches, swales, road culverts and storm ponds) within the public right-of-way.
+We maintain the infrastructure that helps direct runoff water underground (storm sewer pipes) and above ground (roadways, catch basins, ditches, swales, road culverts and storm ponds) within the public right-of-way.

 Conservation Authorities regulate the creek floodplains to help protect communities from natural hazards such as flooding.